ebarakos/ritual-telegram-bot/projects/telegram/contracts/Tutorial.md

 # `GM! 🤠`

-In this tutorial we'll make a very simple consumer contract called `SaysGm`.
+In this tutorial we'll make a very simple consumer contract called `Telegram`.
-All this contract does is request compute from our `hello-world` container and upon receiving a response, it prints everything to the console.
+All this contract does is request compute from our `telegram` container and upon receiving a response, it prints everything to the console.

 > [!NOTE]